ethanp/Notes/devops Notes.md

 ### Apache HTTP Server

-Written in 1995, and _took over_ the server market (from e.g. Microsoft).
+Created in 1995, and _took over_ the server market (from e.g. Microsoft).

 ### Nginx

-Written in 2002, to address the need for a server that can efficiently handle many concurrent requests, for which Apache was unsatisfactory.
+Created in 2002, to address the need for a server that can efficiently handle many concurrent requests, for which Apache was unsatisfactory.
 It does this with an "event driven" model, that involves a single thread serving events emitted by all connections.
 Seems similar to node.js.
 As a solution to the